Hit07/HackSC-2024/README.md

 # Welcome to building your first Web3 dApp @ HackSC-2024! 💻 ⭐️ 🥳

+To navigate to running instructions, click here: [link](#follow-the-instructions-below-to-run-your-app)

 ## Initial Setup
 Navigate to frontend folder in terminal